jad6/Project-Euler/README.md

 I am planning on adding problems slowly over the next few weeks and hopefully have a complete book soon.

-Anyone is welcome and encourage to help by:
+Anyone is welcome and encouraged to help by:
   - Making existing problems better and more Swift Playground Book format friendly
   - Adding missing problems
   - Making the introduction HTML cutscene better